 A great offer has these 4 elements

 Your offer should have a pre-defined scope, detailing what exactly is included in the offer and what it takes to deliver the results.
-The cleared you can be with your scope, the easier you will have to define the next element, and sell your offers.
+The clearer you can be with your scope, the easier you will have to define the next element and sell your offers.

 How you can design your offer suite

 When you design your offer suite, you need to first know who you’d like to become your client.
 The second step is to identify the complete customer journey; all the steps your customers take to get from their starting point to their dream destination with you.

 After that, you can start breaking down the journey into smaller milestones and deliverables.

 - What do you need to do?

 - What does your client need to do?